-- A. Without sanitary sewer service (i.e., lots with septic systems or an equivalent), single-family residential uses and/or other related, compatible uses on lots of two acres (0.5 dwelling units per gross acre) or greater in the Rural Residential (RR) zoning district, or another similar zoning district, as may be amended and/or supplemented. - B. With sanitary sewer: - Single-family residential and/or other related, compatible uses on lots of two acres (0.5 dwelling units per gross acre) or greater in the Rural Residential (RR) zoning district, or another similar zoning district, as may be amended and/or supplemented. - 2.
-Residential type development and/or other related, compatible uses in an approved Planned Residential Development (PRD), as may be amended and/or supplemented, at a density not to exceed 1.1 units per net developable acre without conservation standards or 1.35 units per net developable acre with conservation development standards. - a) Such developments on parcels/tracts wholly or partially located within the Hoover Reservoir watershed shall be further limited to 1.1 units per net developable acre without conservation development standards or 1.35 units per net developable acre with conservation development standards. - 3.
-Residential type development and/or other related, compatible uses in an approved Planned Community Facilities (PCF) district, as may be amended and/or supplemented, or another similar type of zoning district, at a density not to exceed 1.35 units per net developable acre.
+- A. Without sanitary sewer service (e.g., lots with septic systems or an equivalent), single-family residential uses and/or other related, compatible uses on lots of two acres (0.5 dwelling units per gross acre) or greater in the Rural Residential (RR) zoning district, or another similar zoning district, as may be amended and/or supplemented. - B. With sanitary sewer-: - Single-family residential and/or other related, compatible uses on lots of two acres (0.5 dwelling units per gross acre) or greater in the Rural Residential (RR) zoning district, or another similar zoning district, as may be amended and/or supplemented. - 2. residential Residential type development and/or other related, compatible uses in an approved Planned Residential Development (PRD), as may be amended and/or supplemented, in accordance with the Zoning Resolutionat a density not to exceed 1.1 units per net developable acre without conservation standards or 1.35 units per net developable acre with conservation development standards. - a) Such developments on parcels/tracts wholly or partially located within the Hoover Reservoir watershed shall be further limited to 1.1 units per net developable acre without conservation development standards or 1.35 units per net developable acre with conservation development standards.